Morality and Legislation

 But here I’ve taken on a whole different strategy.
 There aren’t a lot of decisions to make, and if there are any, they are mostly not triggers of anything unexpected.
 There are conventions on everything, based on what the predicability is high on all fronts.

 A direct consequence of this kind of society is that people can feel trapped.
 Although we don’t know if we have free will, but the appearance of free will is not easily felt in this society.
 We don’t feel we are free by following convensions.
 We feel free by coming up with our strategies for unique situations.
-To be fair, it is very rare for any situation to be unique, which is, not experienced by anyone else in the entire history, but that doesn’t make following other’s coping mechanism a better idea for everyone.
+Admittedly, it is very rare for any situation to be unique, which is, not experienced by anyone else in the entire history, but that doesn’t make following other’s coping mechanism a better idea for everyone.
 In fact, solving problems independently is one of the strongest sources of pleasure, and it makes one mentally and phisically robust.

 Thus spoke me.
 Sometimes I get this subtle feeling of floating above this society instead of being in it.
 More often, I have a stronger feeling of being an actor to play out my pre-destined role.
 This is what feels like in this kind of environment.
 When events have high predicability, one can easily jump out of their position and think what actually is going on here.
 A streamlined life.
 A 9-5 actress.
 Mostly I can go forward with an automatic force, or inertia.
 The friction is so small that the initial force can make one go strong for quite a while.
 During this time, life is on auto-pilot.
 It gives me a lot of time and energy to go metaphysical.